-Hitachi Zosen Inova’s EtoGas technologies are designed to make renewable energy from volatile sources of electricity storable and to decarbonise energy and industrial systems.
+Hitachi Zosen Inova’s power-to-gas technologies are designed to make renewable energy from volatile sources of electricity storable and to decarbonise energy and industrial systems.

-Clients seeking to generate synthetic gases such as hydrogen and methane for use as energy carriers, alternative fuels or in industrial applications have two processes to choose from: alkaline pressure electrolysis and catalytic methanation.
-As experts in the construction of thermal and biological energy recovery plants, we’re familiar with the processes both up- and downstream of EtoGas.
+With the EtoGas technologies of alkaline pressure electrolysis and catalytic methanation as well as a biological methanation from Schmack, we offer clients seeking to generate synthetic gases such as hydrogen and methane for use as energy carriers, alternative fuels or in industrial applications suitable processes to choose from.
+As experts in the construction of thermal and biological energy recovery plants, we’re familiar with the processes both up- and downstream of power-to-gas installations.
 We also have our own production facilities, enabling us to deliver individual designs tailored to specific customer needs and requirements.

 With electricity production so volatile and prices in decline, operators of waste treatment and industrial plants, and energy producers with access to cheap green power, are looking for alternatives to be able to run their installations profitably.
 One cost-efficient solution is alkaline pressure electrolysis, part of HZI’s EtoGas portfolio of technologies.